Trustees and Senior Leadership Team

 Rachel Evans

-Central Services Coordinator
+Head of Central Services

 Rachel Evans started with the organisation in 2002 and brings valued experience and a vast skillset in Admin, HR and Events Co-ordination.
 She has worked and volunteered within the women’s sector for the past 30 years and brings a wealth of knowledge and experience to the organisation.
 She has been a Trustee on a number of charitable boards.
 Rachel became the Chair of the African Caribbean Women’s Development Centre (ACWDC) in Waltham Forest an organisation that provided services that positively addresses poverty, disadvantage and social exclusion by providing a range of learning opportunities, community services, activities and projects which supports BME women and children.
 She is passionate about working in environments that empower women, and channelling her wealth of skills to assist creating a world free from violence against women and girls.